Guiding you through all the jargon and giving it to you straight, no chaser.

 - LTV (Loan-to-Value): This ratio is calculated by dividing the loan amount by the home’s purchase price.
 For example, when people put 20% down, their LTV is 80%.
 Lenders have special programs for borrowers who put down less than 20%.

 - MIP (Mortgage Insurance Premium): Not a sound a robot makes, but rather a fee that’s financed as part of the loan and charged by the government for FHA loans.
-This special program allows first-time buyers to put down less than 20% on their purchase.
+This special program is popular among first-time buyers because it allows down payments as low as 3.5%.

 - P&I (Principal and Interest): These payments are the amount due every month on your mortgage.